asking g-d

 So I decided to pray for my cousin’s child.
 And to me, that means prayer has “worked.”

-feminist teshuva
+feminist teshuvah

 I wrote this two weeks ago as a final assignment for the fall seminar for first-year students, which looked at the Torah and Haftarah portions – and critical analysis of both – for Rosh HaShanah and Yom Kippur.
 We were asked to reflect on something we found interesting or significant from the readings and to present that reflection to the class.
 I’ve edited it slightly to make it more accessible to readers not in that class.